Grievances shall be processed in the following manner:

 - Step 1.
 Department Head and/or the Designated Representative

-Any employee who believes that he/she has a grievance may discuss his/her complaint with such management official in the department in which he/she works as the department head may designate.
-If the issue is not resolved within the department, or if the employee elects to submit his/her grievance directly to the Union recognized as the representative of his/her classification, the procedures hereinafter specified may be invoked, provided, however, that all complaints involving or concerning the payment of compensation shall be in writing to the Human Resources Director.
+Any extra-help employee who believes that they have a grievance may discuss their complaint with such management official in the department in which they work as the department head may designate.
+If the issue is not resolved within the department, or if the extra-help employee elects to submit their grievance directly to the Union recognized as the representative of their classification, the procedures hereinafter specified may be invoked, provided, however, that all complaints involving or concerning the payment of compensation shall be in writing to the Director of Human Resources.

-Any employee or any official of the Union may notify the Human Resources Director in writing that a grievance exists, stating the particulars of the grievance and, if possible, the nature of the determination desired.
+Any extra-help employee or any official of the Union may notify the Director of Human Resources in writing that a grievance exists, stating the particulars of the grievance and, if possible, the nature of the determination desired.
 Such notification must be filed (as determined by postmark) within twenty-eight (28) calendar days from the date of the employee’s knowledge of an alleged grievance.
-Any grievances involving demotion, non-punitive discipline, suspension, reduction in step or dismissal must be received within fourteen (14) calendar days (as determined by postmark) after receipt of written notification of such disciplinary action.
-The Human Resources Director or his/her designated representative shall have twenty-eight (28) calendar days in which to investigate the merits of the complaint, to meet with the complainant and, if the complainant is not the Union, to meet also with the officials of the Union, and to settle the grievance.
-No grievance may be processed under paragraph (c) below which has not first been filed and investigated in accordance with this paragraph (b).
+The Director of Human Resources or their designated representative shall have twenty-eight (28) calendar days in which to investigate the merits of the complaint, to meet with the complainant and, if the complainant is not the Union, to meet also with the officials of the Union, and to settle the grievance.
+The period of time to investigate and settle the grievance may be extended by mutual agreement of the parties.
+No grievance may be processed under paragraph (3) below which has not first been filed and investigated in accordance with this paragraph (2).

 - Step 4.
 Arbitration

-If an Adjustment Board is unable to arrive at a majority decision, the Union may advance the grievance to arbitration by submitting a written request to the Human Resources Director within twenty-eight (28) calendar days after receipt of the Adjustment Board decision.
-When arbitration is invoked in a timely manner, an impartial arbitrator shall be designated by mutual agreement between the Union and the Human Resources Director.
+If an Adjustment Board is unable to arrive at a majority decision, the Union may advance the grievance to arbitration by submitting a written request to the Director of Human Resources within twenty-eight (28) calendar days after receipt of the Adjustment Board decision.
+When arbitration is invoked in a timely manner, an impartial arbitrator shall be designated by mutual agreement between the Union and the Director of Human Resources.
+The arbitrator shall determine the issue according to the laws and case law of the State of California.
 The fees and expenses of the arbitrator and of the Court Reporter shall be shared equally by the Union and the County.
 Each party, however, shall bear the costs of its own presentation, including preparation and post-hearing briefs, if any.